-Page last updated on October 11, 2022 at 6:38 pm
+Page last updated on July 25, 2024 at 4:44 pm

-20.8 acres stretching 2.4 miles from Country Club Drive past Tapp Road to Church Lane, and connecting to the existing Bloomington Rail Trail.
+20.8 acres stretching 2.4 miles from Country Club Drive south past Tapp Road to Church Lane, and connecting to the existing Bloomington Rail Trail.

 The entire length of the Clear Creek Trail is wheelchair accessible.
 The Bloomington Rail Trail, which connects to the Clear Creek Trail just north of the 1887 historic bridge, is not accessible.